ironhack-rmt-materials/wd-lesson-guide-and-resources/misc/week-zero-tasks/slack channels.md

 # Slack config

-these are the channels we create on our slack workspace ;)
+## How to add all workspace members to channels.

+0. Create the channels.

+1. Configure workspace default channels (so that new members are automatically added to those channels).

+2. To add all existing members:
+  - To get a list of members type `/who` (for example, in the general channel)
+  - Copy that list & paste when adding new members.

 ## channels

+These are the channels we create on our slack workspace.

 - help